 If you do not have the ability to get digital copies of your documents - you can FAX them to :fax.

 711 Southwood Avenue

 Be sure to include your application number on your fax cover sheet

 If you feel you reached this in error, please call us at (614) 252-2799 and we can help clarify any questions.

 Please make sure you have copies of all your required documents ready for uploading or for faxing or mailing:

-To apply for Homeowners - Utility, Tax, HOA Dues, and/or Insurance Assistance (UAP), Applicants must submit identification documentation and documentation of the UAP Eligibility Criteria.
+To apply for Homeowners - Property Tax Assistance (UAP), Applicants must submit identification documentation and documentation of the UAP Eligibility Criteria.
 Examples of acceptable documentation are described below.
 Additional information, a complete list of the acceptable documentation requirements, and all forms are described and included in the UAP application.

 Identification for the Head of Household

 Examples - driver's license, birth certificate, passport, Department of Homeland Security document